 How pop music artists make money?
 Why do they make so much money?
 First and foremost, it is important to note that celebrities such as Britney Spears and Lady Gaga are not only singers and recording artists.
-These high profile pop music artists are established brands that individually represent a multimillion business empire.
+These high profile pop music artists have established brands that individually represent a multimillion business empire.

 In this article, we discuss the general revenue model applied in the music industry, specifically by breaking down the different sources of income of pop music artists.
 Take note that some of the figures are estimates based on industry research.

 Income from singles and albums

 1. Record or CD sales: The most basic source of income for most music artists is CD sales or more appropriately, mechanical royalties.
 On average, an artist earns around USD 2.00 per unit of CDs sold.
 Other portions of CD sales go to the record label and other professionals or groups involved in music production and distribution.

-Income from CD sales has become less lucrative however.
-Apart form the need to produce and record a compelling single and/or album, an artist needs an effective management team to help with marketing and promotion.
+Income from CD sales has become less lucrative, however.
+Apart from the need to produce and record a compelling single and/or album, an artist needs an effective management team to help with marketing and promotion.
 Adding to this is the fact that CDs have become less popular due to the rise of digital music and streamlining services.

 There are still high profile pop music artists who earn a lot from CD sales.
 Adele is a prime example.
 In 2015, she released her record-breaking third studio album “25” that sold 3.38 million copies in its first-week debut.
 A large portion of her USD 80.5 million earnings in 2016 came from CD sales.
 Her success revolved around building anticipation after taking a four-year break and opting to exclude her new singles from streaming music services.